 A defensive powerhouse who redefined the defensive end position with his explosive play and relentless community leadership.

 J.J.
-Watt's story is one of relentless self-improvement and seismic impact, both on and off the field.
-A former tight end at Central Michigan, he walked on at Wisconsin and remade himself into a defensive terror.
-Drafted by the Houston Texans, he quickly became the NFL's most unblockable force, a blend of raw strength, surprising agility, and a motor that never quit.
-His peak seasons were historic, racking up sack totals that hadn't been seen in decades.
-But his legacy extends beyond tackles.
-In the aftermath of Hurricane Harvey, Watt's viral fundraising campaign mobilized a nation, raising over $40 million for Houston recovery, embodying the role of a community pillar.
-His career, marked by punishing injuries and triumphant comebacks, cemented him as a generation-defining defensive player and a humanitarian standard-bearer for athletes.
+Watt won three NFL Defensive Player of the Year awards with the Houston Texans.
+He walked on at Wisconsin after starting as a tight end at Central Michigan, remaking himself into a defensive terror.
+Drafted by the Texans, he became the NFL's most unblockable force, blending raw strength, agility, and relentless motor.
+His peak seasons produced sack totals unseen in decades.
+After Hurricane Harvey, his fundraising campaign raised over $40 million for Houston recovery.
+His career, marked by punishing injuries and triumphant comebacks, defined a generation of defensive players and set a humanitarian standard for athletes.

 1981–1996